gem/oq-engine/doc/manual/oq-manual.rst

 #. ``agg_curves``: aggregate loss curves describe the exceedance
-   probabilities for a set of loss values for the entire portfolio of assets defined in the exposuremodel.
+   probabilities for a set of loss values for the entire portfolio of assets defined in the *Exposure Model*.

 #. ``losses_by_event``: an event loss table contains the aggregate loss
-   across all assets in the exposuremodel for each of the simulated ruptures in the Stochastic Event Set.
+   across all assets in the *Exposure Model* for each of the simulated ruptures in the Stochastic Event Set.

 Loss exceedance curves